 Task How to Show a view Use View > (View Name) > Show.
 Change the style (fonts, colors, calculation metrics and more) Use the Style panel and its subsections.
 Customization for font style and size applies to all text in a view.
 Individual rows cannot have different styles.
-Move one or more more sequence rows as a group Sequence rows in some views may be rearranged one at a time or as contigut using drag and drop.
-First, select the desired rows using Ctrl/Cmd+click or S sequence rows as a group Sequence rows in some views may be rearranged one at a time or as contigut using drag and drop.
-First, select the desired location and release the mouse ordering changes made to one view are simultaneously made to the other.
+Move one or more sequence rows as a group Sequence rows in some views may be rearranged one at a time or as contiguous groups using drag and drop.
+First, select the desired rows using Ctrl/Cmd+click or Shift+click .
+Next, drag the selected row(s) to the desired location and release the mouse button.
+Any ordering changes made to one view are simultaneously made to the other.
 Detach a view Only certain views can be detached.
 To do this, right-click on the view tab and choose Detach (View Name) .
 Detaching a view turns it into a free-floating window.
 Note that each detached view has menus in the upper left corner.
-For example, if you detach a Tree view and then wish to use commands such as Tree > Root On , you must use the menu in the detached view rather than the menu in the main MegAlign Pro window.
+For example, if you detach a Tree view and then wish to use commands such as Tree &gt; Root On , you must use the menu in the detached view rather than the menu in the main MegAlign Pro window.
 Reattach all detached views to their original locations Use View > Reattach All Views.
-Show the active view in full-screen mode Use the View > Full Screen command or the Full screen tool at the bottom right corner of the view, or press Ctrl/Cmd+Shift+F. Exit from full- screen mode Click the Esc key, use the Exit Full Screen tool (at the bottom of the full-screen view, or press Ctrl/Cmd+Shift+F .
+Show the active view in full-screen mode Use the View > Full Screen command or the Full screen tool at the bottom right corner of the view, or press Ctrl/Cmd+Shift+F. Exit from full- screen mode Click the Esc key, use the Exit Full Screen tool ( at the bottom of the full-screen view, or press Ctrl/Cmd+Shift+F .
 Configure the number and location of visible views.
 Use the View > Document Layout command or the Change layout tool (image varies) in the bottom right corner of the view to access possible layouts.
 The following options are available: • One - One - To show only the current view.

-- Two Horizontal (Two Horizontal) To show the current view on top and one additional view below it. - Two Vertical (Two Vertical) To show the current view on the left, and one additional view to the right. - Three Horizontal (Three Horizontal) To show the current view on top and two additional views below it. - Three Left (Three Left) To show the current view on the left and two additional views stacked one on top of the other on the right. - Three Right (Three Right) To show the current view on the right and two additional views stacked one on top of the other on the left. - Three Top (Three Top) To show the current view on the top and two additional views side-by-side on the bottom. - Three Bottom (Three Bottom) To show the current view on the bottom and two additional views side-by-side on the top.
+- Two Horizontal ( Two Horizontal ) To show the current view on top and one additional view below it. - Two Vertical ( Two Vertical ) To show the current view on the left, and one additional view to the right. - Three Horizontal ( Three Horizontal ) To show the current view on top and two additional views below it. - Three Left ( Three Left ) To show the current view on the left and two additional views stacked one on top of the other on the right. - Three Right ( Three Right ) To show the current view on the right and two additional views stacked one on top of the other on the left. - Three Top ( Three Top ) To show the current view on the top and two additional views side-by-side on the bottom. - Three Bottom ( Three Bottom ) To show the current view on the bottom and two additional views side-by-side on the top.